Who built the UK canals? A history of the British Canal system

 How do canals maintain water levels?

-The canal would then be lined with a material to make it waterproof.
-This material would depend on the local area, but limestone and clay were popular choices to keep water in the canal.
+Historically, the canal itself is lined with a material such as clay or limestone, which waterproofs the channel and keeps vital water inside.
 In some areas, cows would be used to flatten the clay to remove cracks, air bubbles or lumps before the water was added.
 However, as marine engineering technology develops, new equipment is helping to maintain water levels in the expansive canal network.

-For more information regarding UK canal restoration and waterways management, please visit www.therothengroup.co.uk
+For more information regarding UK canal restoration and waterways management, please visit The Rothen Group.